PMBio/deeprvat/docs/annotations.md

 ```
  to the [config file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_annotation_config.yaml).

 You can also change the way the allele frequencies are calculated by adding `af_mode` key to the [config file](https://github.com/PMBio/deeprvat/blob/main/example/config/deeprvat_annotation_config.yaml).
 By default, the allele frequencies are calculated from the data the annotation pipeline is run with.
-To use gnomade or gnomadg allele frequncies (from VEP ) instead, add
+To use gnomade or gnomadg allele frequencies (from VEP ) instead, add
 ```shell
 af_mode : 'af_gnomade'
 ```